KhronosGroup/WebGL/sdk/tests/test-guidelines.md

 ===============================================

 Thank you for contibuting to the WebGL conformance tests.
-Please try to follow these guidelines when submitting a test
+Please try to follow these guidelines when submitting a test.

-1) All changes and/or new tests should go in the sdk/tests/conformance folder
+*   All changes and/or new tests should go in the sdk/tests/conformance folder

 The tests under conformance-suites are snapshots and are only to be updated by the WebGL Working Group when "official" snapshots are taken.

-2) Please use the Khronos Group License (MIT)
+*   Please use the Khronos Group License (MIT)

-This lines appears at the top of every html and js file under sdk/tests/conformance
+These lines appears at the top of every html and js file under sdk/tests/conformance

     <!--
     /*